blin17/muse_assignment/README.md

     --pages   Enter # pages to scrape Daily Muse Jobs endpoint
   ```

-**Would Add**
+**Production Ready Changes**
-- [ ] Instead of checking duplicates on job id, check against DB to see if there are any changes
+- [ ] Build separate classes for each table using Python ORM
 - [ ] Build checker to see if API schema has changed
-- [ ] Build separate classes for each table using Python ORM
+- [ ] Check for updates in result in addition to duplicates
 - [ ] Handle DB exceptions without client seeing them